locessentials/eng401-business-english-us/unit1/week2/assignment-mini-presentation.md

 ## Questions?

-Contact your instructor or post questions in the Teams channel.
-Your classmates' questions often help everyone!
+Contact your instructor or post questions in the discussion forum.
+You and your classmates' questions often help everyone!

 ---